gabrielbaldeon/ClaudeAIAgentForSitecoreAI/README.md

-# AI Content Agent for Sitecore XM Cloud
+# AI Content Agent for SitecoreAI
 ### Next.js + Claude (Anthropic) + Community MCP Server

 This repository contains a customized **Next.js** application that integrates an **AI Agent inside SitecoreAI Pages** using the Sitecore Marketplace App framework.